lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_unseen.md

 ### What are symbols?

 Symbols are a profound language that speaks not in words, but in meanings woven from the fabric of human experience.
-Let us explore their essence using the " Saltem Hoc" method, to open ourselves to their mystery.
+Let us explore their essence using the "Saltem Hoc" method, to open ourselves to their mystery.

 At least this: a symbol is a bridge between the seen and the unseen, the visible and the invisible, the tangible and the intangible.
 It takes the form of